Angle Icon

 1. Start with what’s working — and what’s not

-It’s simple.
+Start by evaluating where you stand today in terms of documentation.
 Create a small sample of recent patient charts.
 Review these records specifically for documentation gaps like:

 • Missing/unclear diagnostic specificity